 Artists and creatives can consider, discuss and evolve thoughts critical to human endeavour and the future of the planet.

-“We are proud to generate income through our wider activities that are channeled directly back into the creative and cultural economy and over the last 4 years we have invested over £350,000 into supporting artists and creative practitioners and £450,000 into educational tutors.”
+“We are proud to generate income through our wider activities that are channelled directly back into the creative and cultural economy.
+Over the last 4 years, we have invested over £350,000 into supporting artists and creative practitioners and £450,000 into educational tutors.”

 Supported by The Francis W Reckitt Arts Trust.

 Our innovative, curated artist residency programme (which brings unique partnerships together) offers opportunities to create, develop new collaborations and test work before distributing content and touring to national venues.